Neighborhood-Traffic-Flow/neighborhoodtrafficflow/README.md

 ## Directory Structure

-* `docs`: Design documents: functional and component specifications, technology review slides, and final presentation slides
+* `docs`: Design documents: functional and component specifications, technology review and final presentation slides
 * `examples`: How-to guide for using the dashboard, with examples of how to use its various features
 * `neighborhoodtrafficflow`: Main module defining the dashboard
   * `assets`: CSS style sheets for the dashboard